Article

 After adopting Inscribe, Credito Real made document reviews 10x faster and saved $100k each month by detecting fraud earlier.
 Best of all, what normally required hundreds of hours a week now took seconds to perform.
 This was possible using Inscribe's automated easy-to-use technology.

-Make fake document protection faster and easier with AI
+Make fake document protection faster and easier with Inscribe

 Fast document processing is critical in the fast-paced world of finance.
 Your customers expect quick approvals, and you want to keep them happy (without sacrificing security).
 So being able to identify acceptable documents on the fly is critical.